-- Simulate light speed will give more precise positions for planetary bodies which move rapidly against backround stars (e.g. the moons of Jupiter). - Scale Moon will increase the apparent size of the moon in the sky, which can be nice for wide field of view shots. - Scale minor bodies will increase the apparent size of minor bodies: planet satellites, all kinds of asteroids, and comets.
-For some of these 3D models are available, which will be better discernible if enlarged.
+Solar System objects this group of options lets you turn on and off various features related to the planets.
+Simulation of light speed will give more precise positions for planetary bodies which move rapidly against backround stars (e.g. the moons of Jupiter).
+The Scale Moon option will increase the apparent size of the moon in the sky, which can be nice for wide field of view shots.